MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/design/shared-experiences-in-mixed-reality.md

 ## Share first person perspective

-Leverage built-in Miracast support, for local users when you have a supported Miracast receiver, such as a PC or TV – no additional app code is needed.
+Leverage built-in Miracast support for local users when you have a supported Miracast receiver such as a PC or TV.
+No additional app code is needed.

-Leverage [MixedReality-WebRTC](https://github.com/microsoft/mixedreality-webrtc) in your app, for remote users or when you have non-Miracast devices that you’d like to share to.
-Enabling a WebRTC connection enables 1:1 audio/video streams between users, with a data channel for messaging across devices, as well.
-The mixed reality implementation optimizes for HoloLens, by providing mixed reality capture video stream of the view of the HoloLens user to others.
-If you desire to scale up video streaming to multiple remote clients, an [MCU service provider](https://webrtcglossary.com/mcu/) (Multipoint Conferencing Unit) is typically used, such as [SignalWire](https://signalwire.com/).
-A one-click SignalWire deployment to Azure is available via [Freeswitch](https://github.com/andywolk/azure-freeswitch-gpu-windows).

-> [!NOTE]
-> Please note that SignalWire is a paid service and is not owned/affiliated with Microsoft.

 ## Presenter-Spectator applications and Demos